-LatestChange classification is attached to each anchor Referenceable.
-It is used to record the latest change to this anchor or any of the entities anchored to it.
+LatestChange classification is attached to Assets and GlossaryTerms.
+It is used to record the latest change to these types of entities and any of the entities anchored to them.

-So for example, if a hierarchy of SchemaElements, or a hierarchy of Comments (all Referenceables) were anchored to an Asset (also a Referenceable), then the LatestChange classification goes on the Asset and records changes to any of these entities.
-This includes changing property values, attaching or detaching entities through relationships as well ans any changes to their classifications.
+So for example, if a hierarchy of SchemaElements, or a hierarchy of Comments, were anchored to an Asset, then the LatestChange classification is attached to the Asset and records changes to any of these entities.
+This includes changing property values, attaching or detaching entities through relationships as well as any changes to their classifications.

-Maintaining "LatestChange" on Assets means that it is easier to monitor for changes affecting the Asset and any of its anchored entities.
-However it also means that it must be easy to locate the Asset from any of the anchored entities when they change, even though they may not be directly connected.
+Maintaining the LatestChange classification on an Asset means that it is easier to monitor for changes affecting the Asset and any of its anchored entities.
+However, it also means that it must be easy to locate the Asset from any of the anchored entities when they change, even though they may not be directly connected.

 - Generic Handlers maintain the Anchors and LatestChange classifications.